winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 213\.
 The Buddha asked Ānanda, “Did Cunda have any regrets or resentments about what happened?
 If he did, what was the reason for it?”
 {: #p213}

 214\. Ānanda said to the Buddha, “Cunda provided alms that didn’t bring any benefit.
 Why is that?
-The Buddha had the final meal before obtaining Nirvāṇa at his home.”
+The Buddha had the final meal before obtaining <em>nirvāṇa</em> at his home.”
 {: #p214}

 215\.
 The Buddha told Ānanda, “Don’t say that.
 Don’t say that.
 Cunda will get a great reward in the present.
 He’ll have a long life both in appearance and strength, and he’ll get a good reputation from it.
 He’ll create many treasures, and he’ll be born in heaven when he dies.
 He’ll naturally get what he desires.
 Why is that?
 The two virtues of providing a meal to a Buddha when he’s just achieved awakening and when he’s about to be extinguished are perfectly and completely without difference.
-Now, you can go and tell Cunda, ‘I personally heard and received this from the Buddha: ‘The meal that Cunda provided will bring a great reward in the present.
-It will obtain a great result.’”
+Now, you can go and tell Cunda, ‘I personally heard and received this from the Buddha: “The meal that Cunda provided will bring a great reward in the present.
+It will obtain a great result.”’”
 {: #p215}

-216\. Ānanda got the point of Buddha’s instruction and went to Cunda.
+216\. Ānanda got the point of the Buddha’s instruction and went to Cunda.
 He told him, “I personally heard and received this from the Buddha: ‘The meal that Cunda provided will bring a great reward in the present.
 It will obtain a great result.
 Why is that?
 The two virtues of providing a meal to a Buddha when he’s just achieved awakening and when he’s about to be extinguished are perfectly and completely without difference.’”
 {: #p216}

 * {:.verse}After the meal at Cunda’s home,\\